sonipa/doug/README.md

 #### History

-* __5/15/2016__ Doug started as an [hackathon submission](https://www.angularattack.com/entries/3433-the-detectives) and moved here.
+* __5/15/2016__ Doug started as an [AngularAttack Submission](https://www.angularattack.com/entries/3433-the-detectives) and moved here.
 That was.. today!